Radial engine

 The radial engine is a reciprocating type internal combustion engine configuration in which the cylinders "radiate" outward from a central crankcase like the spokes of a wheel.
-It resembles a stylized star when viewed from the front, and is called a "star engine" in some other languages.
+It resembles a stylized star when viewed from the front.

 The radial configuration was commonly used for aircraft engines before gas turbine engines became predominant.

 Moving parts showing operation of a typical small five-cylinder radial.

 Pistons are in gold and valves in pink, master rod in pale purple, slaved connecting rods in blue, crankshaft / counterbalance in gray and timing ring and cams in red.